ST. LOUIS -- Alex Steen made up for lost time on Thursday night.

 The Coyotes were outshot 16-8 in the first period and never got into the flow of their offense.

 "In reality, we didn't play well enough to win," Smith said.
 "We just weren't ready to play from the drop of the puck."

 Allen stopped Antoine Vermette from close range in the first period.
 He also thwarted Oliver Ekman-Larsson in the second period.

 NOTES: The Coyotes began a season-long four-game road swing Thursday.
 They will play seven of their next nine on the road. ...
-Steen returned to the lineup after an eight-game absence because of an upper-body injury. ...
-Phoenix defenseman David Schlemko also returned after missing 16 games with a shoulder injury suffered Feb.
-4. He picked up a boarding penalty just 2:20 into the game. ...
-St. Louis right winger T.J.
+Phoenix defenseman David Schlemko returned after missing 16 games with a shoulder injury suffered Feb.
+4. He picked up a boarding penalty just 2:20 in the game. ...
+St. Louis winger T.J.
 Oshie did not play.
 He is listed as day to day with a rib injury. ...
-The Blues scored a season-high six even-strength goals in a 6-3 win at Phoenix on March 7. ...
+The Blues scored a season-high six even-strength goals in the win at Phoenix on March 7. ....
 Shane Doan has 327 career goals, second most in Coyotes history behind Dale Hawerchuk (379). ...
 St. Louis outshot Phoenix 13-1 in the game's first 11:01.